zio/zio/docs/datatypes/core/zio/error-management.md

 ### 6. Sandboxing

-1. **`ZIO#sandbox`**— We know that a ZIO effect may fail due to a failure, a defect, a fiber interruption, or a combination of these causes.
+We know that a ZIO effect may fail due to a failure, a defect, a fiber interruption, or a combination of these causes.
 So a ZIO effect may contain more than one cause.
 Using the `ZIO#sandbox` operator, we can sandbox all errors of a ZIO application, whether the cause is a failure, defect, or a fiber interruption or combination of these.
 This operator exposes the full cause of a ZIO effect into the error channel:

 ```scala
 trait ZIO[-R, +E, +A] {